-Once you click on the form you’ve submitted you will need to choose the field office or service center your application is being processed in.
-The click on “Get processing time.”
+Once you click on the form you’ve submitted, you will need to choose the field office or service center your application is getting processed in.
+Then click on “Get processing time.”
 A window like this will appear:

 This window clearly states the estimated time range for a green card renewal is 11 to 11.5 months.

-The section called “Case Inquiry Date” is important because the USCIS states if your receipt date is before the Case Inquiry Date you can request an “outside the normal processing time” service request online.
+The section called “Case Inquiry Date” is important because the USCIS states if your receipt date is before the Case Inquiry Date, you can request an “outside the normal processing time” service request online.

-Finding your service center or field office
+You can find information about your service center or field office in two different ways:

 Your USCIS receipt number will have the service center built into the number.
 Each number starts with three letters.
 Those letters indicate the service center handling your application.